Disability Community Inclusion

 Author: Healthlink Worldwide - Anna Pattenden

-"Rather than focusing on specific groups, the CAHD approach concentrates on all types of community groups, including those not normally included in development programs, such as landowners and the middle classes."
+Synopsis: CAHD concentrates on all types of community groups including disability and those not normally included in development programs.

 There is increasing recognition of the value of actively involving people with disabilities in planning and implementing community-based rehabilitation programs.
 At the same time, it has been recognized that disability issues and people living with disabilities need to be included in mainstream development programs if these programs are to have a real impact on reducing poverty.

 In response to this need, the Center for Disability in Development (CDD) in Bangladesh developed Community Approaches to Handicap (CAHD).
 CAHD is designed to help development organizations include disabled people in their activities.

 CAHD starts with an organizations current work and understanding of communities.
 Then, with small changes and with training of community development workers in the principles of CAHD, disabled people can be helped very quickly.